kdeldycke/awesome-engineering-team-management/readme.md

 OKRs are a framework.
 Extending KPIs, they applies individually to each members of an organization, down to the IC level.
 In theory, everyone is supposed to have its own set of OKRs.

 - [OKRs from a development team's perspective](https://zafulabs.com/2019/05/24/okrs-from-a-development-teams-perspective/) - On how OKRs articulates with a backlog.
+- [Team Objectives – Overview](https://svpg.com/team-objectives-overview/) - Why OKRs might not work at your company: 1) you're still using feature teams instead of product teams; 2) mixed-up manager and individual objectives; 3) leadership opting-out of active management.
 - “One way in which I've seen OKRs used effectively is as a defense against the type of middle or upper manager who is constantly coming up with new ideas or tasks.” ([source](https://news.ycombinator.com/item?id=19550614)) - Or how OKRs can be weaponized to prevent top managers to mess with the (already established) schedule.
 - [Why individual OKRs don't work for us](https://hrblog.spotify.com/2016/08/15/our-beliefs/) - Spotify decision to stop using OKRs for individuals.
 - [Google's usage of OKRs](https://news.ycombinator.com/item?id=17492038) - OKR grades are public, but not used for promotion.
 It was never taken very seriously there.